rColeJnr/E-Catalog/README.md

-The project presents catalogs of recent movies, top 150 imdb series, most downloaded book in the gutenberg project, anime and manga form my anime list
+The project presents catalogs of recent movies, top 150 imdb series, most downloaded book in the gutenberg project, anime and manga form my anime list with a search screeen to search for any of the above mentioned topics.

 to run the project you need to get your own api key from https://developer.nytimes.com/apis for movies - load api in movieCatalogViewModel.kt https://imdb-api.com/ load api in MovieCatalogViewModel.kt, TvSeriesCatalogViewModel.kt and DetailsViewModel.kt